bevacqua/grunt-spriting-example/README.md

 To run, just do `node app`.

 If you change an icon, you can run `grunt build` again to regenerate the spritesheet.

+Described on Pony Foo article [Spritesheets, Grunt, and You](http://blog.ponyfoo.com/2013/10/16/spritesheets-grunt-and-you).